DanGould/code-bitcoin-csharp/README.md

 We're at Tufts.
 I really doubt we will be able to get long work going but I may be able to generate addresses and make incremental changes to my product.

+Sat Nov  3 23:30:50 2018
+Just realize I need to get rid of Checkpoints because otherwise we can't get valid blocks.
+Still not sure how to generate Genesis....